scopegeneral/MiniProjects/README.md

 • Cross-entropy was implemented as the loss function and the model predicts the next words char by char

+Any suggestions are welcome.
+rnn.py is the script.
 This code was inspired from the youtube series "The Math of Intelligence" by Siraj Raval.

 # 2. Image Compression using Kmeans
 • Implemented the Kmeans Clustering algorithm from scratch using numpy to detect major color clusters